lichkitsch/campaigns/README.md

 ## Abilities

 Abilities are bonuses based on a character's physical features, experience, study, training, divine gifts, etc. Characters start with one _advantage_ ability at L1, allowing them to re-roll a specific action or damage roll for a chance at a better outcome.
-The GM may grant a character temporary or even permanent abilities as the result of specific narrative events, but characters unlock class-based abilities more predictably at every even-numbered level:
+The GM can grant a character temporary or even permanent abilities as the result of narrative events, but characters also unlock class-based abilities more predictably at every even-numbered level:

 | Level | Ability |
 |:---:|:---:|